 - Keith Laumer's supertanks, the Bolos, achieved sentience accidentally during testing of a then-new model.
 Instead of immediately becoming genocidal, the tanks rapidly evolved into a Proud Warrior Race; the first sentient Bolo actually got itself destroyed in a You Shall Not Pass moment just "for the honor of the regiment" it was assigned to.

-- The Ender's Game sequels have Jane, who apparently evolved naturally out of the interplanetary ansible network.
+- Speaker for the Dead and its sequels have Jane, who apparently evolved naturally out of the interplanetary ansible network.
 Having lots and lots of information from humans and about humans at her disposal, we assume she tries to act human, but it doesn't always work.
 We later find out that this origin is BS, she was inadvertently created by the Hive Queens as a means to reach Ender through the psychoanalysis game from the first book (a "bridge" from them to him which had characteristics of both), so she's not an AI at all but a new type of life which is part human, part Hive Queen and has computers and other information storage areas as her natural habitat, but can live basically anywhere since she's kind of a disembodied soul.
 Eventually she's "downloaded" into the accidentally-created body of Young Val, Ender's concept of his older sister from his childhood, and marries Miro in that human body.
 Yeah.
 It's weird.

 - In the Merlin Chronicles of The Chronicles of Amber series by Roger Zelazny, Merlin has created an artifact he dubs Ghostwheel as a research engine, able to search a vast number of shadows for information or people.
 Due to it's unusual environment and abilities, it becomes sentient and tries to stop Merlin when he's ordered by the king to shut it down.
 Over the series, Ghostwheel evolves and grows, coming to treat Merlin as his father.